 Economic analysis and econometric modelling have also been seen more often in recent years.
-For example, in AFM/Mars Cinema, the Board employed the ordinary, least-squared and the two-staged, least-squared estimation models to determine price increases that would be expected as a result of the transaction.
+For example, in the AFM/Mars Cinema case (11-57/1473-539, 17.11.2011), the Board employed the ordinary, least-squared and the two-staged, least-squared estimation models to determine price increases that would be expected as a result of the transaction.
 The Board also used the Breusch-Pagan, Breusch-Pagan/Godfrey/Cook-Weisberg and White/Koenker NR2 tests and the Arellano-Bond test on the simulation model.
 Economic analyses such as these are rare but are increasing in practice.
 Economic analyses that are used more often are the HHI and concentration ratio indices to analyse concentration levels.
-In 2019, the Board also published the Handbook on Economic Analyses Used in Board Decisions, which outlines the most prominent methods used by the Authority (e.g., correlation analysis, the small but significant and non-transitory increase in price test, and the Elzinga-Hogarty test).
+For instance, in iData case (24-26/629-262,12.6.2024) the Board used HHI test to establish the concentration levels of the concerned transaction.
+In 2019, the Board also published the 'Handbook on Economic Analyses Used in Board Decisions', which outlines the most prominent methods used by the Authority (e.g., correlation analysis, the small but significant and non-transitory increase in price test, and the Elzinga-Hogarty test).